-Game of Thrones: Houses
+Game of Thrones: Westeros Houses

 From the beginning, the game team wanted to attract the millions of Game of Thrones fans.
 However, a majority of this audience are not typical slot players.
 After several focus groups with the Player Insights group, we decided to focus on the target group of GoT fans who would enthralled by the authenticity of the narrative, gameplay, and art that they would not mind playing slots.
 We assumed that GoT fans would have an affinity toward card battler games (Hearthstone, Clash Royale) or MMORPGs (League of Legends) but the big risk is that this approach might distract more traditional slots players.